hippiehunter/dblbook/src/guessing_game/guessing_game.md

 $ cd GuessingGame
 ```

-The first command, `dotnet new`, takes the template name (`SynNetApp`) as the first argument and takes the name of the project (`GuessingGame`) as the second argument.
+The first command, `dotnet new`, takes the template name (`SynNetApp`) as the first argument and the name of the project (`GuessingGame`) as the second argument.
 The second command changes to the new project’s directory.

 As you saw in the intro, `dotnet new` generates a "Hello World" program for you. `**Which intro are we referring to?
 Do we mean "Getting Started"?` Check out the *Program.dbl* file: